 When is the right time to get help for the addiction?
 People try drugs for many diverse reasons.
 Many try drugs first out of curiosity, or to have a good time, or because their friends are doing it, or to develop athletic abilities or to alleviate another problem, such as stress, anxiety, or depression.

-Using drugs doesn’t usually turn into drug abuse, and there is no precise point at which drug use shifts from casual usages to being a problem.
+Using drugs doesn’t usually turn into substance abuse, and there is no precise point at which drug use shifts from casual usages to being a problem.
 It varies with each person.
 No matter how often or how little a person is using, if drug use is causing problems at work, school, home, or in relationships, there is a drug abuse or addiction problem that needs to be addressed.